List of NCAA Division I institutions

 This is a list of colleges and universities that are members of Division I, the highest level of competition sponsored by the National Collegiate Athletic Association (NCAA).
-Currently, there are 363 institutions classified as Division I, including those in the process of transitioning from other divisions.
-An additional 202 institutions in one of the NCAA's other two divisions compete or will compete in Division I in at least one sport.
+Currently, there are 365 institutions classified as Division I (including those in the process of transitioning from other divisions), making it the second largest division by school count in the NCAA.
+An additional 206 institutions in one of the NCAA's other two divisions compete or will compete in Division I in at least one sport.
 All colleges and universities on this list are located in the United States; all states (except Alaska) plus the District of Columbia are represented by full members.
-Information in this list represents the forthcoming 2022–23 seasons.
+Information in this list represents the current 2025–26 seasons.

 Full members

 These schools are full members of Division I, meaning they either have finished the process of joining Division I or were members of its predecessor, the University Division.
-The teams of one university, Hartford, are in the process of departing for Division III, but compete in Division I for 2022–23.